aglantzrbc/cryptoclustering/README.md

 **Figure 1** | *Elbow curve for `k` (number of clusters) using the original normalized data*

-- **Cluster Cryptocurrencies with K-means Using the Original Data**
+- **Cluster Cryptocurrencies with K-Means Using the Original Data**

 K-Means was then used to train the data to produce four clusters of the relationship between 24-hour and 7-day cryprocurrency price changes.
 The value of clustering is that the machine can determine and display patterns it discovers by itself.
 See **Figure 2**.

 ![image](https://github.com/aglantzrbc/cryptoclustering/assets/127694342/75334f78-6eba-43ba-97d8-2e10dfe5b18c)

 **Figure 2** | *Predicted clusters from the original normalized data of the relationship between 24-hour and 7-day cryptocurrency price changes.*

+- **Optimize Clusters with Principal Component Analysis**

+[Principal component analysis (PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis) was used to fit the dimensions of the dataset to a predetermined three principal components.

+**Question 2:** What is the total explained variance of the three principal components?

+**Answer:** The total explained variance of the dataset when all dimensional variance is reduced to three principal components is _0.37005408 + 0.32322221 + 0.19115222_ = **0.88442851**, or just over 88%.
+In other words, _even after PCA reduces dimensionality, it still captures a large amount of the original dataset's variance._

 ### 2. INSTALLATION